-One bite of this spicy butternut squash soup and suddenly you’re walking through a canopied trail in the mountains, soaking up vibrant red and gold foliage, breathing crisp, clean air — at peace with the fact that summer is over.
+One bite of this spiced butternut squash soup and suddenly you’re walking through a canopied trail in the mountains, soaking up vibrant red and gold foliage, breathing crisp, clean air — at peace with the fact that summer is over.

 Dramatic?
 Maybe, but I promise this soup tastes just like autumn feels.
 Warm and comforting.
 Spicy and aromatic.